 - Interest rates on medium or longer-term loans aren’t really competitive anymore

 - The ergonomics and translations could be improved

-The buyback guarantee triggers after a delay longer than 30 days.
-This is standard for most P2P companies.
+The buyback guarantee triggers after a reimbursement is delayed for longer than 30 days.
+It covers both principal and accrued interests.

 Before the introduction of longer-term loans, Robocash didn’t feature a secondary market.
 Due to the very short loans duration, it wasn’t really a drawback.
 Now that the platform provides loans longer than one month, it’s possible to sell them on the secondary market.

 It’s quite hard to find out how to sell the loans.
 From the investments list, the loans that can be sold have a checkbox on their left; the chosen color makes it nearly invisible.
 On the following screenshot, the two first loans are not checked yet, while I selected the two next loans.

 Selling your loans on the secondary market is free, and the loans are always sold at face value.